Psychologist Therapist Counselling Hamilton

 This video describes the types of concerns that are suitable for DBT.
 DBT treatment is also briefly described.

 Psychologist Dr. Shaller explains what DBT is, what it is used for and how it works.
 DBT is used for both adults & adolescents to help treat extreme alterations in mood, self-harm and distress intolerance.
-Many of our therapists utilize DBT including Dr. Jennifer Barbera C. Psych, Dr. Amanda Robinson C. Psych (Supervised Practice), Paula Boanta and Jennifer Struth.
-We work in a team, but we don't offer a structured DBT program.
+We utilize DBT but we don't offer a structured DBT program with crisis support.
 We can make a referral to a structured DBT program when needed.

 IFS was developed by Dr. Richard Swartz in the 1990s and is quickly becoming a modality of choice by an increasing number of psychologists, psychotherapists, and counsellors because of its holistic nature, transformative qualities and applicability to most mental health concerns, including depression, anxiety, self-harm, trauma and PTSD, eating disorders, personality disorders and even psychosis.